Appoint a lawyer to represent your application for a Work Visa to the United States.

 In addition, the applicant must have a temporary or seasonal offer of employment that can be classified as a one-time occurrence, peak load, intermittent or seasonal need.
 Furthermore, the prospective employer must demonstrate that the position cannot be filled by a US worker.

-H2B visa applicants may also be required to meet certain health and character requirements.Assessment for Businesses Assessment for Employees
+H2B visa applicants may also be required to meet certain health and character requirements.Assessment for Employers Assessment for Individuals

 H2B Visa Entitlements